 Trade secret protection is not appropriate for the long-term protection of any ideas which can be readily ascertained by reverse engineering or for inventions that can be independently created.
 If the information can be reverse engineered or independently created, then there is no nefarious act.
 If there is no nefarious act that accompanies the acquisition of the information, there is generally no misappropriation or wrongful appropriation of the trade secret information.
 Generally, trade secret protection is not optimal for mechanical or software products since both utilize a user interface that is available to the public and can therefore be reverse engineered.

-Trade secret protection may be optimal and sufficient for ideas and inventions that can be used secretly and therefore could be reverse engineered (e.g. recipes).
+Trade secret protection may be optimal and sufficient for ideas and inventions that can be used secretly and therefore could not be reverse engineered (e.g. recipes).

 ii.
 Trademark protection